optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ```

 Here `"value"` is the actual scalar criterion value.
 All other fields are unknown to
-estimagic and therefore just logged in the database if logging is active.
+optimagic and therefore just logged in the database if logging is active.

 The specification of likelihood functions is very analogous to least-squares functions
 and therefore omitted here.